IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ## Optional: UID2 GMA/IMA Plugin for GAM Secure Signal integration

-If you intend to generate UID2 tokens to send it to Google GMA/IMA SDKs, assuming you have followed the Client-Side or Server-Side Integration Guides for Mobile, you need to add UID2 GMA/IMA plugins into your mobile app.
-Refer to the Plugin guides on how to install it into your apps:
+If you intend to generate UID2 tokens to send to Google GMA/IMA SDKs, assuming you have followed the instructions in the [Client-Side Integration Guide for Mobile](integration-mobile-client-side.md) or the [Server-Side Integration Guide for Mobile](integration-mobile-server-side.md), you must also add the UID2 GMA/IMA plugins into your mobile app.
+For instructions, refer to the applicable plug-in guide:

 - [UID2 GMA Plugin for Android Integration Guide](mobile-plugin-gma-android.md)
 - [UID2 GMA Plugin for iOS Integration Guide](mobile-plugin-gma-ios.md)